hxj5/xcltk/preprocess/README.md

 The scripts in the BAF part and RDR part can be modified to be applied on other omics data, such as scDNA-seq or scATAC-seq data.

-For example, if you have matched scDNA-seq data with the scRNA-seq data, it is recommended to run the `Pre-Phasing` step using scDNA-seq data to obtain a more reliable genotyping results.
+For example, if you have matched scDNA-seq data with the scRNA-seq data for the same sample, it is recommended to run the `Pre-Phasing` step using scDNA-seq data to obtain a more reliable genotyping results.